The Turtles Present the Battle of the Bands: Music

 The Battle of the Bands is a pop and rock album which encompasses multiple styles of music, including country, psychedelic, and R&B.

-As part of the album's concept, The Turtles adopted 12 different band names, and recorded 12 songs, each in a different genre or style, representing different groups competing in a mock Battle of the Bands.
+As part of the album's concept, the Turtles adopted 12 different band names, and recorded 12 songs, each in a different genre or style, representing different groups competing in a mock Battle of the Bands.
 The outer cover shows the Turtles in evening dress, playing hosts of the "show", while the inside gatefold shows them in different costumes for each song.
 The entire album is filled with puns and hidden jokes.
-(According to liner notes on various Turtles CDs, White Whale Records was in reality, a one-artist label and they were consistently pressuring The Turtles to come up with another "Happy Together," which resulted in "Elenore," a humorous reworking of the classic "happy pop" single.)
+(According to liner notes on various Turtles CDs, White Whale Records was effectively a one-artist label with most of their hits coming from the Turtles, and the company was consistently pressuring the Turtles to come up with another "Happy Together," which resulted in "Elenore," a humorous reworking of the classic "happy pop" single.)

 "Kamanawanalea" was a made-up Hawaiian idol ("the god of lust and perversion") with a pun name.
-The lyrics of "Food" included a recipe for brownies, with a special ingredient.
-"Surfer Dan" was billed as being by The Cross Fires, a nod to the Turtles' previous incarnation as a surf-music band known as The Crossfires before it had signed with White Whale Records.
-"You Showed Me" was written by Roger McGuinn and Gene Clark of The Byrds, and became the last major Turtles hit.
+The lyrics of "Food" included a recipe for brownies, with cannabis as a special ingredient.
+"Surfer Dan" was billed as being by The Cross Fires, a nod to the Turtles' previous incarnation as a surf-music band known as the Crossfires before it had signed with White Whale Records.
+"You Showed Me" was written by Roger McGuinn and Gene Clark of The Byrds, and it became the last major Turtles hit.
 The final song, "Earth Anthem," was recorded at 3:00 A.M. by candlelight, to capture the exact mood the Turtles wanted.
-"Can't You Hear The Cows" was supposed to be on the album but was rejected by the label for the photo of the band wearing cow heads.
+"Can't You Hear the Cows" was supposed to be on the album but was rejected by the label for the photo of the band wearing cow heads.

-"I'm Chief Kamanawanalea" has been sampled in many tracks, such as "Say No Go" by De La Soul and "Jimmy James" by the Beastie Boys.
-It was also used in an episode of the TV show "Life on Mars" (US version) in a discotheque scene.
+"I'm Chief Kamanawanalea" has been sampled in many tracks, such as "Serious" by Philadelphian rapper Steady B, "Say No Go" by De La Soul and "Jimmy James" by the Beastie Boys.
+It was also used in an episode of the television show Life on Mars (U.S. version) in a discotheque scene.

+"Buzzsaw" was also sampled by rapper/DJ D-Nice for his signature song "Call Me D-Nice," from his 1990 album of the same title.

 Charts and awards

-The album peaked at #128 on the Billboard Pop Albums chart, but its singles were more successful.
-"Elenore" and "You Showed Me" both reached #6 on the Billboard Pop Singles chart.
+The album peaked at number 128 on the Billboard Pop Albums chart, but its singles were more successful.
+"Elenore" and "You Showed Me" both reached number 6 on the Billboard Pop Singles chart.
+In Canada the album reached number 40.